-- 17.5.7 information not stated on the Annual Information Form or Performance Review Form, or not contained in the official file, for the period under review shall not be considered. - 17.6 The period to be reviewed terminates on December 31st.
-Career growth decisions shall focus on the period under review. - When an academic staff member is applying for promotion, or applying for, or being considered for an appointment with tenure, the performance review shall cover the member's entire career. - When a member is applying for a merit increment, the performance review shall cover the period since the last merit increment received or, if the member has never received a merit increment, since initial appointment. - Performance reviews may refer to issues raised with a member in the previous performance review and evaluate how the member has addressed these issues during the period since that review. - 17.7 Upon written request to Human Resources, an academic staff member shall be provided with a list of all members in the same category (faculty, librarian, laboratory instructor, or instructor) who, within five years of the date of such request and within the same academic unit as the member, have received the career progress which the member is seeking, if it is a merit increment, granting of an appointment with tenure, or a promotion from one rank to another. - 17.8 Each year, every academic staff member shall complete the Annual Information Form and submit the completed form to the department head or other appropriate person.
-However, if the member is not being reviewed and is absent from campus, and if the Dean or equivalent agrees, the Form need not be submitted.
+- 17.4.7 Information for the period under review that is not stated on the Annual Information Form or Performance Review Form or not contained in the official file, shall not be considered. - 17.5 The period to be reviewed terminates on December 31st.
+Career decisions shall focus on the period under review. - When an academic staff member is applying for promotion, or applying for, or being considered for an appointment with tenure, the performance review shall cover the member's entire career. - When a member is applying for merit, the performance review shall cover the period since the last merit was received or, if the member has never received merit, since the initial appointment.

+Performance reviews may refer to issues raised with a member in the previous performance review and evaluate how the member has addressed these issues during the period since that review.

+17.6 Upon written request to Human Resources, an academic staff member shall be provided with a list of all members in the same category (faculty, librarian, laboratory instructor, or instructor) who, within five years of the date of such request and within the same academic unit as the member, have received the career progress that the member is seeking.

+17.7 Each year, every academic staff member shall complete the Annual Information Form and submit the completed form to the department head or other appropriate person.
+However, if the member is not being reviewed and is absent from campus, and if the Dean agrees, the Form need not be submitted.
 Instead, two Forms shall be submitted at the end of the next year.